-Although, my married name was different at that time (a frog), that’s the same me…just a much younger version by more than 20 years.
+Although, my married name was different at that time (one of the frogs that led me to my prince), that’s the same me…just a much younger version by more than 20 years.

 When this beloved if accidental career of my lifetime ended in December 2013, another giant emptiness was left in my heart where so many wonderful books, sweet students and dedicated teachers had lived for so long.
 I took this picture on my last day of work before turning out the lights in the library and on my career.